boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The final part of the section will describe how the equations change if several neurons are introduced in every layer.
 Consider the network depicted in [@fig:newNetwork] where there are 3 neurons in layer $a^{(L-1)}$ and 2 neurons in the output layer $a^{(L)}$.
 In order to describe the neurons in each layer, the neurons in $a^{(L-1)}$ will be labeled as $A_k^{(L-1)}$, while the neurons in $a^{(L)}$ will be labeled as $A_j^{(L)}$.
+The weight between the two neurons will be notated as $w_{jk}^{(L)}$.
 There will also be more output targets, which will be labeled as $y_j$.

 ![A network containing more than one neuron in each layer.](report/assets/pictures/nn/3b1b3.png){#fig:newNetwork}

-This will alter the cost function, as it is now depending on multiple neurons in the output layer.
+The new network will alter the cost function, as it is now depending on multiple neurons in the output layer.
 The new cost function is depicted in [@eq:newCost].

 $$ C_0 = \displaystyle\sum_{j = 0}^{N_L-1} (a_j^{(L)}-y_j)^2 $$ {#eq:newCost}

 The only way that the new cost function in [@eq:newCost] differs from the cost function in [@eq:squareError] is the addition of the summation over all output neurons.
-In this equation $z$ also changes its value to take the extra neurons into account, as shown in [@eq:newZ].
+In the new network $z$ also changes its value to take the extra neurons into account, as shown in [@eq:newZ].

 $$ z = \displaystyle\sum_{k = 0}^{N_l-1} w_{jk}^{(L)} a_k^{(L-1)} $$ {#eq:newZ}

-For the chain rule of the bias and the weight, the only difference is the addition of the indices in the definition, and these equations are thus omitted.
+For the chain rule for the bias and the weight, the only difference is the addition of the indices in the definition, and these equations are thus omitted.
-However, when it comes to the addition of neurons in the previous layer, it is obviously dependent on the additional neurons.
+However, when it comes to the addition of neurons in the previous layer, each neuron will be dependent on the additional neurons, as they each take an input from neurons in their preceding layer.
 This new equation is described in [@eq:newA].

 $$ \frac{\delta C_0}{\delta A_k^{(L-1)}} = \displaystyle\sum_{j = 0}^{N_L-1} \frac{\delta z^{(L)}}{\delta A_k^{(L-1)}} \frac{\delta A_j^{(L)}}{\delta z_j^{(L)}} \frac{\delta C_0}{\delta A_j^{(L)}} $$ {#eq:newA}